CianciarusoCataldo/mobrix-ui/docs/components/molecules/Review/props.md

 <br>

 Review external url.
-If set, an icon will be showed at the top right of the review
+If set, an icon will be displayed at the top right of the review

 <br>